yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 * Train using non-linear data (like from decisions made by a decision tree model)

 ## Distributed deep learning ##
-* Distributed training throughput increases as number of GPUs increases
+* Distributed training throughput increases linearly as number of GPUs increases
-* Distributed training convergence time decreases as number of GPUs increases
+* Distributed training convergence time decreases linearly as number of GPUs increases
 * Utilizing the Turi RPC layer via Python, you can get a 40-60% improvement in TensorFlow performance over the standard RPC layer